 Just 25 minutes from Downtown Denver is Dinosaur Ridge.
 Here, visitors can see real dinosaur fossils and learn about what ancient Colorado used to be like millions of years ago…

-The Visitor Center itself is small, but there are some really cool exhibits as well as a simulated dig site, snacks, and a gift shop.
+The Visitor Center itself is small, but it includes the Discovery Center which has some really cool exhibits as well as a simulated dig site, snacks, and a gift shop.

 After seeing fossils in museums and books, it was super cool to finally be able to see them right there in front of us and even touch them.
 The bone quarry has fossils that are most likely from stegosaurus and apatosaurus and it’s interesting to find out how they got there.
 Learning about the geology of the area was really fascinating as well.
 Can you imagine seeing the earth shifting?
 Moving and creating whole new landscapes?
 It’s amazing!